hecko-yes/hecko.my.to/style-guide/index.md

 every so often i wanna stop using it but then i don't no textspeak abbreviations though, except [specific ones](#abbreviations)

+a corollary is that i often quote memes instead of speaking normally, which might partly be due to autism idk

 ## uncasualness

 i sometimes go sesquipedalian, either for comedic effect or because i genuinely don't know the simple word for the given thing